Palaeoecology Research Services

 Palaeoecology (also known as environmental archaeology or bioarchaeology) is the study of biological remains (e.g. bone, shell, plants, insects and microfossils) from archaeological sites, with a view to reconstructing elements of living conditions in the past e.g. diet, economy and sanitation.
 The analysis of these remains is now considered one of the fundamental tools of understanding the development and change of human activities through time and as such, forms an important part of archaeological contract work.

-Palaeoecology Research Services Limited (PRS), formerly based in the Environmental Archaeology Unit, University of York, was established ten years ago to undertake these studies.
-In 2001 we moved to new premises in Shildon (near Darlington), County Durham, from where we continue to provide a professional and fully integrated service.
+Palaeoecology Research Services (PRS), formerly based in the Environmental Archaeology Unit, University of York, was established in 1994 to undertake these studies.
+We subsequently moved to premises in Shildon (near Darlington), County Durham, in 2001 and relocated to Kingston upon Hull in September 2009, from where we will continue to provide our usual professional and fully integrated service.

 We offer a range of services including: